Grazfather/grazfather.github.io/_posts/2016-03-06-BKP-PWN5-Complex-Calc.md

 0x6c8bd0:       0x0000000000000000      0x0000000000000000
 {% endhighlight %}

-I got lucky in that I already know about about how free works to not have to figure out why the size value is odd: The low bit represents whether or not the allocation is in use.
+I got lucky in that I already know about how free works to not have to figure out why the size value is odd: The low bit represents whether or not the allocation is in use.
 When `free` is called, the bit is set to 0, but also the next block is checked.
 If that block is also not in use, then the two blocks are coalesced.
 This is to try to prevent memory fragmentation.

 The next block can easily be found by adding the size to the current allocation: